All Episodes

 Just give me 40 and you got a deal.

-Now, meanwhile, once he's in the chair, I'm gonna keep going in the full hour's 42 minutes.
+Now, meanwhile, once he's in the chair, I'm going to keep going and the full hour is 42 minutes.

-So I'd like I'd still so you always start high when you're in negotiator.
+So I'd like, I'd still, so you always start high when you're a negotiator.

 I actually told him that once.